ronh991/glTF-Blender-IO-MSFS/README.md

   #290 Add function - To delete all glTf Settings.xxx and reassign to Proper glTf Settings - mod added

-  #291 Jetway wheel animation not working. not fixed
+  #291 Jetway wheel animation not working - not fixed

   #294 Enhancement - Change RGB Curves to show Blue channel as all 1's (white) - mod added

-# My Issues
+# Unofficial Version (this version) Issues

   #8 not export emission day night cycle extension - fixed bug introduced

+  #11 Base Color not being used in export - fixed - bug introduced

+  #12 Forced use of Vertex Color nodes - fixed - added an option in the add-on install - File Preferences
+  default is not checked and no Vertex color nodes will be linked in shader nodes.
+If checked then Vertex Color nodes will be used.

+  #13 Vertex Color addon Preferences option - fixed issues

 # Enhancements